-Novell NCP Server can be used to provide NCP file access to Linux POSIX file systems on OES servers.
+Novell NCP Server can be used to provide NCP file access to Linux POSIX file systems on OES 11 and later servers.
 Its NCP volumes feature can be used to provide NCP access to files on an LVM volume group cluster resource.
 NCP Server must be installed, configured, and running on each node in the cluster.

 NCP volume names can be up to 14 alphanumeric characters, using uppercase letters A through Z and numbers 0 through 9.
 Underscores (_) are allowed.